Not sure if Ohm Fitness is right for you?

 Potential Mitigations

-• It is crucial to speak with the few existing franchisees listed in Item 20 to learn about their experiences with this new system.
+- It is crucial to speak with the handful of operational franchisees listed in Item 20 to understand their real-world experience.

 Possible Fad Business